 Betting On Rugby

 Betting on rugby is still gaining popularity in the US.
 Even with rugby odds at online sportsbooks, rugby fails to grasp a large share of the betting handle.
 Still, rugby is one of the most storied games, with the main two leagues being Rugby League and Rugby Union.
-This page details current odds as well as the best places to bet on rugby online.
+This page details current odds as well as the best online betting sites that take USA players to bet on rugby.
 For some of the biggest rugby events in the world, it's better to be ahead of the game so that mobile betting on rugby is a breeze.

 Current Rugby Odds